qtov/ViATc-English/README.md

 :s = settings
 :r = reload
 sm = show mappings from ini file
+an = show menu to create a new file from template
 gg = go top
 G  = go bottom
 r  = rename with a fancy vim emulator,
 shift+r  = simple rename, same as Shift+F6
 Ctrl+[   = Esc
 Capslock = Esc